 In fall 2019 I went through a period of deep depression and running became a necessity.
 I could remember the feeling I had when I was out on a long run while training for my last 10k, and I wanted that feeling, needed that feeling.
 So, in late October, I googled “couch to 5K” and instead found None to Run.

 None to Run is a 12-week program that takes you from couch potato to runner in as many weeks.
 I can’t say enough about the training.
 You get periodic emails from Mark Kennedy, the founder, and there’s a Facebook group that’s super supportive of each other, which really helps keep motivation levels high during the program.
-It’s easy to quit when you’re going it alone, but harder when you know your online friends are out there running in snow and sleet.
+It’s easy to quit when you’re going it alone, but harder to quit when you know your online friends are out there running in snow and sleet.